adankot/todolist/README.md

 ### Start the server

+If you are using docker, then there is a predefined .env.docker file, which is set to the docker compose file, and you don't have to define a new one.

-If you are not using docker, you should set environment variables in `.env` file (if needed, define new one):
+***ELSE**:If you are not using docker, you should set environment variables in `.env` file (if needed, define new one):*

 ```bash
 cp .env.example .env
 nano .env
 ```

-*If you are using docker, then there is a predefined .env.docker file, which is set to the docker compose file, and you don't have to define a new one.*

 Before start, build the application: